Alaysia2443/smartfin-website/README.md

 - The web app allows a user to persist their data in the app.
 - The web app doesn't expose one user's data to other users.
 - The web app has a server backend that allows each user to access their own data using user accounts.
-- The web app uses OAuth not just for authentication, but for accessing a third party's API on behalf of your users.
+- The web app uses OAuth not just for authentication, but for accessing a third party's API on behalf of our users.

 ### Deployment/DevOps